75 Sights in Lisbon, Portugal (with Map and Images)

 Wikipedia: Reservatório da Patriarcal (PT), Website, Heritage Website Sipa

-The Geological Museum is a museum in Lisbon that gathers and exhibits thousands of specimens of Paleontology, Archaeology and Mineralogy in two large rooms, being installed in the same building as the Lisbon Academy of Sciences, at number 19 of Rua da Academia de Ciências de Lisboa.
+The Geological Museum is a museum in Lisbon that brings together and exhibits thousands of specimens of Paleontology, Archaeology and Mineralogy in two large rooms, and is housed in the same building as the Lisbon Academy of Sciences, at number 19 of Rua da Academia de Ciências de Lisboa.

-The El-Rei Fountain, which was the first public fountain in the city of Lisbon, was built in the thirteenth century, during the reigns of King Afonso III and King Dinis, taking advantage of the excellent waters of the Alfama hillside.
+The Fountain of El-Rei, which was the first public fountain in the city of Lisbon, was built in the thirteenth century, in the reigns of King Afonso III and King Dinis, taking advantage of the excellent waters of the Alfama slope.

 Wikipedia: Chafariz de El-Rei (PT), Heritage Website Sipa, Heritage Website